muggy8/improbable/from-me-to-me/UIb4kVxn.md

 As if that was the cue or something, Phanna began speaking again.

 "Your face and parts of your jaw will sort of ache for a few days.
-The bones around the area that we modified will be slightly weaker for a few months so avoid being hit in the face.
+After that, your whole head will likely be itchy everywhere but try not to scratch too much when it happens.
+The bones around the area that we modified will be weaker than the bones else where for a few months so avoid being hit in the face.
 Also, you should try to rest more in the near future as it would help you heal faster.
 So, off to bed you go."

 And before I knew it, I was tucked away in bed.